Klodd/appflowy_ynh/doc/POST_INSTALL.md

     allowedHosts: ['__DOMAIN__'],
   },
 `
+2. Restart the Web service
+`service appflowy_web restart`

-2. Access
+3. Access
 The admin panel (Appflowy-Cloud) can be accessed at https://__DOMAIN__/console/web/login

 The web application (Appflowy-Web) can be accessed at https://__DOMAIN____PATH__

-3. (Optional) Using a desktop client with your self-hosted Appflowy Download and install the AppFlowy application for you device: https://appflowy.io/downloaded
+4. (Optional) Using a desktop client with your self-hosted Appflowy Download and install the AppFlowy application for you device: https://appflowy.io/downloaded

 Open the AppFlowy application.